 - When contacting the First Response Team Member give as much detail as possible regarding the event or suspicion.

 ID cards are issued to all members of the Alice Lloyd College community who are identified as either resident or commuter classification, full or part-time status.
 These students are issued an appropriate identification card at registration.

 Resident students will be asked at any time to present IDs for meals and event attendance.
 Students may be requested to produce ID upon request of a member of the Pippa Passes Police Dept. or other authorized agents of the College.
 Refusal or failure to produce your ID card may result in referral to the Dean of Students.

 Alcohol and Drugs

-Alice Lloyd College has accepted a policy which prohibits sexual harassment.
+Alice Lloyd College has accepted a policy that prohibits sexual harassment.
 A copy of this policy can be found in the Student Services Office.

 Alice Lloyd College students may not visit the resident areas (including hallways and stairwells) of members of the opposite sex.
 Failure to comply may result in disciplinary action.

 Dormitory visitors are subject to all Alice Lloyd College rules and regulations.
 ALC students are welcome in the public areas of the dormitories from 9:00 a.m. to 11:30 p.m. daily.
 All other visitors have to have a pass signed by a Student Services staff member.
 Visitors must be registered by their hosts/hostesses at all campus social events they wish to attend.